varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 ---
 layout: page
 permalink: /uses/
-title: The tech I'm using
+title: The things I'm currently using
-image: /images/setup-2108.jpg
+image: /images/uses.png
 ---

 This page enlists the collection of things that I'm currently using to get my work done.
 This includes the software, hardware, and accessories that I'm using on a daily basis at home/work.